|

 à Mont-Sauveur experience also includes the most extensive

 night skiing in the Laurentians.
+Located in the Piedmont Valley,

 Saint-Sauveur, as I discovered, is still very much a “village”